Healthy Business Travel & Safety Information

 - Member officers provide high visibility to deter crime, conduct routine security checks, patrol the area, and offer friendly assistance to Orlando visitors.

 - The program has been in place for decades and has been replicated in other communities.

-- For more information on the TOPS program, click here.
+- Get more information about the TOPS program.

-- Additional Information: Click here for details from the OCSO about frequently asked questions regarding attendee safety and security.
+- Additional Information: Get details from the OCSO about frequently asked questions regarding tourist safety and security.